GenericFunctions {methods}R Documentation

 The getName argument allows a function to find the name from a function definition.
 If it is TRUE then the name of the generic is returned, or FALSE if this is not a generic function definition.

 The behavior of isGeneric and getGeneric for primitive functions is slightly different.
-These functions don't exist as formal function objects (for efficiency and historical reasons), regardless of whether methods have been defined for them.
-A call to isGeneric tells you whether methods have been defined for this primitive function, anywhere in the current search list, or in the specified position where.
-In contrast, a call to getGeneric will return what the generic for that function would be, even if no methods have been currently defined for it.
+These functions don't exist as formal generic function objects (for efficiency and historical reasons), regardless of whether methods have been defined for them.
+For a primitive function, isGeneric tests whether non-default methods have been defined, whereas getGeneric returns what the formal generic function object would be, even if no methods have been defined.

 removeGeneric, removeMethods: